 Considered as equivalent are:

-The admission procedure is divided into two parts:
+The selection procedure is divided into two parts:

 In the application portal, you shall: